Welcome to today's edition of the Rush 24-7 podcast.

 This isn't a joke.

-I didn't do it as a joke.
+I didn't do it.

 Everybody in the courtroom was laughing.

-I'm not accepting these three negotiations.
+I'm not accepting these plea negotiations.

 That was the judge, Kathleen McHugh.

-All he had he slapped his lawyer on the butt after beating the rap, meaning no jail time.
+All he had, he slapped his lawyer on the butt after beating the rap, meaning no jail time.

 Where is our culture going?